lamnhut2306/BettEcommerce/README.md

-# BettEcommerce
+# MyEcommerce
-A simple ecommerce website for sell betta fish using ASP.NET core.
+A simple ecommerce website for sell good using ASP.NET core.